-- The FY2018 Budget represents a continuation of current service levels. - The FY2014 Baseline Budget for this department represents one additional staff approved as part of the FY2014 Budget.
+- The FY2019 Budget represents a continuation of current service levels. - The FY2018 Budget represents a continuation of current service levels. - The FY2014 Baseline Budget for this department represents one additional staff approved as part of the FY2014 Budget.
 An Executive Assistant I was approved during October 4, 2013 Human Resources/Civil Service Commission.